 Establishment – Per CFR Title 45 §303.4 and §303.5 – 75% Compliance level

-NCP located within 90 day of the end of the audit period.
+NCP located within 90 days of the end of the audit period.

-The State must serve the putative father or non-custodial parent or document diligent effort to serve within 90 days of locating the person.
+The State must serve the alleged father or non-custodial parent or document diligent effort to serve within 90 days of locating the person.
 Therefore, if the person is located within 90 days of the end of the audit period this is considered an action case.

 All appropriate locate action.